parrt/msds692/hw/search.md

 All three mechanism should give exactly the same results, but you will notice that the linear search is extremely slow.
 On my really fast machine with an SSD, it takes about five seconds to search through the Slate data.
 It has to open and search about 4500 files.
 With either of the hash tables, it's a matter of milliseconds.

-File [search.py](https://github.com/parrt/msan692-starterkit/blob/master/search/search.py) is the main program, which you execute like this from the *userid*-hashtable directory:
+File [search.py](https://github.com/parrt/msan692-starterkit/blob/master/search/search.py) is the main program, which you execute like this from the `search-`*userid* directory:

 ```bash
 $ python search.py linear ~/data/slate